Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

-It remains to establish the implications (b)$\Ra$(a), and we prefer to show that if (a) fails, then (b) fails in both (i) and (ii).
-So, suppose that $f$ is of finite type, separated and not proper in (ii) (resp. not separated in (i)).
-By the standard valuative criterion and lemma \ref{valdiaglem1}, there exists an element $\bfy=(y,R_y,\phi_y)\in\Spa(Y,X)$ such that the number of liftings of the morphism $\phi_y:\Spec(R_y)\to X$ to $Y$ is zero (resp. at least two).
+We will deal with (i) and (ii) simultaneously.
+The direct implications follow from the standard valuative criteria.
+We will prove the opposite implications (which are refined valuative criteria) by getting a contradiction.
+So, suppose that $f$ is not separated in (i), or of finite type, separated and not proper in (ii) (if $f$ is not separated in (ii) then $\opsi$ cannot be bijective by (i)).
+By the standard valuative criterion and Lemma \ref{valdiaglem1}, there exists an element $\bfy=(y,R_y,\phi_y)\in\Spa(Y,X)$ such that the number of liftings of the morphism $\phi_y:\Spec(R_y)\to X$ to $Y$ is at least two in (i) or zero in (ii).
 Let $x$ denote the center of $R_y$ on $X$.